 message: "This order action requires manager approval before execution."In this example, orders.process and inventory.check execute instantly.
 But when the agent calls delete_order or process_refund, the run pauses and waits up to 10 minutes for a human decision.

 By default, rejected approvals terminate the run.
-If you want the agent to adapt instead, set on_rejection: continue — the tool call returns a rejection message and the agent can try an alternative approach or inform the user.
+If you want the agent to adapt instead, set on_rejection: continue.
+The tool call returns a rejection message and the agent can try an alternative approach or inform the user.
 See the rejection behavior docs for details.

 Conditional Approvals